dankeboy36/fqbn/README.md

 • `Readonly` **arch**: `string`

 The architecture of the board.
-Can be any empty string.
+It can be an empty string.

 ---